Temporomandibular Disorder (TMD)

 - Headaches (tension headaches or early morning headaches)

-If you experience one or more the aforementioned symptoms over an extended period of time, you should seek medical assistance to determine whether you may be suffering from TMJ disorder.
+If you experience one or more of these symptoms over an extended period, you should seek medical assistance to determine whether you may be suffering from TMD.

 Diagnosing TMJ Disorder

 In most cases, your dentist can diagnose and treat TMJ disorder.
 Diagnosing TMD prior to treatment is essential, even though currently there is no universal standard test to identify all TMD conditions.

 The diagnosis of TMJ disorder begins with a comprehensive oral health examination consisting of an assessment of joint and muscle tenderness, clicking and popping, and ease of movement.
 Your dentist also may perform a “clench test” in order to understand the nature of your pain.
 X-rays and impressions of your upper and lower teeth also are taken so that cast models can be made to study the jaw-to-bite relationship and the position/condition of your temporomandibular joint.